-Below is a list of some event ideas to choose from.
-Each event should be run in heats by grade level, rotating through all the grades.
-It is simpler to stick with mostly individual sports so students move from one to the other on their own and don’t need to coordinate with a partner or team.
-It’s also easier to include only events which are objectively measured (i.e. for distance or time), as opposed to subjective scoring (like gymnastics).
+Below is a list of some event ideas from which to choose.
+The event should be run in heats by grade level, rotating through all the grades.
+It’s generally simpler to stick with mostly individual sports, so students move from one to the other independently and don’t need to coordinate with a partner or team.
+It’s also easier to include only events that are objectively measured (i.e. for distance or time), as opposed to subjective scoring (like gymnastics).

 - 50-Meter Dash